rolandjlevy/css-analogue-clock/readme.md

 # CSS Analogue Clock

 ### Description
-- An analogue clock made purely with CSS
+- An analogue clock made mainly with CSS and a tiny amount of JavaScript

 ### Links